 Why an IKEA Kitchen?

-IKEA cabinets are completely modular -- you can buy them in any configuration and adapt them to your style to a rather astonishing degree, especially if you, like us, wanted a more modern and sleek look.
+IKEA cabinets are completely modular — you can buy them in any configuration and adapt them to your style to a rather astonishing degree, especially if you, like us, wanted a more modern and sleek look.
+Their cabinets are frameless and easily adaptable to modern, flat-fronted doors.

 I understand that some people are suspicious of IKEA cabinets, since they are made of particle board (similar to MDF - medium density fiberboard, but a reader pointed out that IKEA actually uses particle board not MDF in their cabinet bases).
 The low cost of the cabinets and their material are red flags to some folks who just really want the best for their kitchen.